IF LIFE FEELS EMPTY. THE DISCOVERY OF "LIFE PURPOSE"

 PURPOSE IS A VERB

-NOT SOMETHING YOU “HAVE,” SOMETHING YOU LIVE
+IT'S NOT SOMETHING YOU “HAVE".
+IT'S SOMETHING YOU DO

 DO THIS #2